davidwong001/Consumer-Behavior-Analysis/README.md

 ```
 ![image](https://github.com/davidwong001/Consumer-Behavior-Analysis/assets/146798360/636a56ae-aef9-4f0c-9d7a-7adeb48fa15c)

-### #7a How many customers have made a purchase wwithin 1 month, 3 months, and 3-12 months?
+### #7a How many customers have made a purchase within 1 month, 3 months, 3-6 months, and 7-12 months?
-- 2014-10-04 is the current date
+- Basing this off of 2014-10-04 as the current date.
 - With this query, we can see that a large majority of customers have made a purchase in the past 3 months.
-This is great to see.
+This is great to see as that means we have a good base of loyal customers.
 - Let's dive further into those who have not made a purchase in over 3 months.
 ```sql
 SELECT [Purchased]